 To ensure that all employees have access to the Inservice they need, registrants should only sign up for those courses they know they will be able to attend and complete.
-When individuals pre-register for a workshop, but later determine they cannot attend, they should drop the class from their PGS schedule as soon as possible.
+When individuals pre-register for a workshop, but later determine they cannot attend, they should drop the class from their MyPD schedule as soon as possible.
 If registrants abuse the system by excessive "Drops" and/or "No Shows," their supervisor will be notified and their course access may be restricted.
-More than three drops or no shows within a school year will result in the aforementioned consequences.
-Those who are unable to attend due to emergencies should notify the facilitator to be removed from the course rather than be listed as a "Drop" or "No Show."
+Those who are unable to attend due to emergencies immediately before or during the sessions should notify the facilitator to be removed from the course rather than be listed as a "Drop" or "No Show."